kurtosis-tech/kurtosis/core/README.md

 # Install

 Clone this repository and cd into it.
-Run `go install github.com/gmarchetti/kurtosis`.
+Run `go install`.
 This will build the main binary and put it on your path.

 # Usage